 For those with a JR Pass (see more in the getting around section), the Haruka train is the best option for you as your tickets are covered with your pass.
 The train station is in Terminal 2 building and there is a free shuttle bus outside terminal 1 to take you to terminal 2 if need be.

-The train takes 1 hour and 20 minutes to reach Kyoto Station and departs from the airport every 30 minutes.
-Ticket prices are ¥3430 (A$46.27) to Kyoto.
+The train takes 75-minutes to reach Kyoto Station and departs from the airport every 30 minutes.
+Ticket prices are ¥2850 (approx. AUD $31) to Kyoto.
 Tickets can be purchased at JR stations.
+Alternatively, click here to book your discounted tickets online.

 Kansai Airport Rapid